Soda-App/Assets/README.md

 # Assets
- Assets for the Tweeter app.
+Assets for the Soda app.